rptb1/tammy-norie/plan/unsinkability.rst

   That puts material cost at about GBP 715 so far, well within `.req.cost`_.
 However that does not include cushion upholstery.

-  Thinking about an incremental plan.
+  Thinking about an incremental plan in order to select initial volumes.
 I may not be physically able to do as much as I'd like to due to disability, so I should focus on what brings the biggest benefit first.
 I doubt that I'll be making any ocean crossings in 2020, but I would like the boat to be more comfortable and well-insulated.
 So it would make sense to concentrate on the cabin first.

   I'm going to give this some thought and so have not yet an order for the initial materials.
 I'm deferring this to